shahadalboti/README/README.md

 ## Task 1.2: ESP32 ALGORITHM
 1-open the arduino and go to preferences

-2-put the url of the addetional Software in the " additional board manager URL" filed
+2-put the url of the additional Software in the " additional board manager URL" field

 3-instal the board in the arduino IDE